 Amy’s research interests include computational social science, urban analytics and machine learning.
 Her work at the Fair Tech Collective was part of the Meaning from Monitoring Project, developing web and mobile technology for fenceline communities.
 As president of the Drexel Women in Computing Society, she earned the Association for Computing Machinery's Council on Women in Computing Student Seed Fund Award for her work developing a new model for sustained mentorship.

-Niklas will be working on data validation, analysis, and writing an open-source analysis script for the project that examines the relationship between Bay Area oil refinery air pollution and personal health outcomes.
+Amos works on sensor data from Bay Area oil refinery air pollution sensors mainly gathered from ESDR an open source data repository intended for storing and retrieving time series environmental data.
+By writing open-source analysis script for the project, Amos tries to examine the relationship between Bay Area oil refinery air pollution and pollution in the residential areas close to the refineries.
 He is excited about the potential to leverage modern data analysis to advance citizen science efforts for critical environmental justice issues.
-The Bay Area is his home, and he appreciates the opportunity to apply his skillset towards concrete outcomes.

 Derek T. Parrott